Tommie Frazier

-Tommie James Frazier Jr. (born July 16, 1974) is an American former football player and coach who played quarterback for the University of Nebraska–Lincoln.
+Tommie James Frazier Jr. (born July 16, 1974) is an American former college football player who was a quarterback for the Nebraska Cornhuskers.
+He earned consensus All-American honors in 1995.

 Frazier led his team to consecutive national championships in 1994 and 1995, and is one of six quarterbacks to have done so since the 1950s: Oklahoma's Steve Davis, Nebraska's Jerry Tagge, USC's Matt Leinart, Alabama's A. J. McCarron and Georgia's Stetson Bennett being the others.
 He was named Most Valuable Player of three consecutive national championship games, the only player ever to accomplish that feat.
 The 1995 Nebraska football team is considered to have been one of the most dominant in the history of American college football and, in a 2006 ESPN.com poll, was voted the best college football team of all time.

 Frazier was selected by Sports Illustrated in 1999 as a back-up quarterback in their "NCAA Football All-Century Team."
 He was one of six Nebraska Cornhuskers on this 85 man roster, along with Johnny Rodgers, Rich Glover, Dave Rimington, Dean Steinkuhler and Aaron Taylor.
-CollegeFootballNews.com named Frazier in 2004 as the #33 player on their Top 100 Greatest College Football Players of All-Time list.
-In 2013, Frazier was elected to the college football hall of fame.
+In 2013, Frazier was elected to the College Football Hall of Fame.

 Frazier was not drafted by the NFL due to a blood clot in his left leg, a side effect of Crohn's disease.
+He played professionally for one season with the Montreal Alouettes of the Canadian Football League (CFL).
+He became a coach after his playing career.

 Personal life

 Frazier grew up in Palmetto, Florida, and attended Manatee High School.
 He was an option quarterback at Manatee High School who in his final two seasons ran for 1,600 yards and 33 touchdowns, and passed for 2,600 yards and 30 touchdowns.

-Frazier is married to the Andrea (Stephens) Frazier, originally from Sioux Falls, South Dakota.
-The couple has a son named Tommie James Frazier III, and a daughter named Ava.
+He is married to Andrea Stephens Frazier, originally from Sioux Falls, South Dakota.
+The couple has a son and a daughter.

 Frazier is a member of Iota Phi Theta fraternity.
-He is host of the recently launched Tommie Frazier's X's and O's (on TouchdownTommie.com) and of The Husker Express Radio Show with Tommie Frazier, which airs on ESPN 590 AM in Omaha, Nebraska.
+He was the host of Tommie Frazier's X's and O's and of The Husker Express Radio Show with Tommie Frazier, which aired on ESPN 590 AM in Omaha, Nebraska.

 Collegiate playing career

 1992 season

-Frazier received an athletic scholarship to attend the University of Nebraska at Lincoln, and played for the Nebraska Cornhuskers football team.
+Frazier received an athletic scholarship to attend the University of Nebraska–Lincoln and play for the Nebraska Cornhuskers football team.
 After several years in which the Cornhuskers had suffered blowout losses in bowl games, frequently in Orange Bowl matchups against the University of Miami Hurricanes and the Florida State Seminoles, head coach Tom Osborne changed his recruiting strategy in the early 1990s and began to recruit faster players at all positions.
 Osborne reportedly shed tears upon receiving the news of Frazier's decision to accept a scholarship from Nebraska.
 Frazier, rated as the No. 3 college recruit in the country by analyst Tom Lemming, led Nebraska to four consecutive New Year's Day bowl games.